suremarc/mkt-sim/exchange/README.md

 ## Testing it out

 A Swagger UI endpoint is available at `/swagger`.
-Otherwise, a raw OpenAPI spec is served at `/auth/openapi.json`, `/accounts/openapi.json`, and `assets/openapi.json`.
+Otherwise, a raw OpenAPI spec is served at `/openapi.json`.

 ```bash
 # Get auth token